 sudo rm -rf /etc/firewalld/

-After removing Firewalld, your system has no active firewall.
-Configure an alternative solution like UFW or direct nftables rules before exposing the system to untrusted networks.
+After removing Firewalld, your system may have no active firewall manager.
+Configure an alternative solution such as UFW on Arch Linux or a direct nftables ruleset before exposing the system to untrusted networks.

 Conclusion